 1) Anna Wald et al. 2005.
 "The Relationship between Condom Use and Herpes Simplex Virus Acquisition."
 Annals of Internal Medicine, 143, 707-713.

 2) Winer R.L. et al. "The effect of consistent condom use on the risk of genital HPV infection among new sexually active young women."
 Poster presented at the 16th meeting of the International Society for Sexually Transmitted Diseases Research, Amsterdam, the Netherlands, July 2005.

 3) C.G.
 Maaike et al. 2003.
-"Condom Use Promotes Regression of Cervical Intraepithlial Neoplasia and Clearance of human Papilliomavirus: A Randomized Clinical Trial.
+"Condom Use Promotes Regression of Cervical Intraepithelial Neoplasia and Clearance of Human Papillomavirus: A Randomized Clinical Trial.
 Condom Use Promotes Regression of Human Papillomavirus-Associated Penile Lesions in Male Sexual Partners of Women with Cervical Intraepithelial Neoplasia."
 International Journal of Cancer, 107, 811-816 & 804-81.

 May 12, 2014